 - Target: A person, object, or place selected as the aim of an attack.

 The historical development of these words is often intertwined with broader cultural and technological changes.
-For example, the word "transit" became increasingly relevant with the rise of modern transportation systems, while "text" has taken on new significance in the digital age.
+Now, for example, the word "transit" became increasingly relevant with the rise of modern transportation systems, while "text" has taken on new significance in the digital age.
 Understanding the historical context of these words can provide valuable insights into the evolution of language and society.

 Trends and Latest Developments